PascalTassel/front-end-mentor-clipboard-landing-page/README.md

 - Semantic HTML5 markup
 - CSS custom properties
+- CSS Flexbox
 - CSS Grid
 - SCSS
 - Webpack
 - Mobile-first workflow

-:information_source: the css file is not minified in order to be readable
+:information_source: the css file is not minified in order to be readable.

 ## Author